 Spanish residency or Spanish citizenship

-At the level of 2021, those who want to obtain residency in Spain need to comply with the same requirements as in the past year.
-They can either choose employment or business for thier relocation.
+At the level of 2023, those who want to obtain residency in Spain need to comply with the same requirements as in the past year.
+They can either choose employment or business for their relocation.

 If you have any questions about obtaining residency in Spain in 2023, you can send your inquiries to our lawyers.
 When we speak of citizenship in Spain, we are referring to the legal standing that Spanish citizens and foreigners who meet the necessary criteria enjoy, which is translated into a number of rights.
 Among these, voting rights and access to the entire labor market are some of them.
 If you want to know if you qualify for a Spanish passport, get in touch with us.

 At the level of 2023, the immigration offices in Madrid provide a new method for requesting an appointment to submit your residence permit application.
 Your options for scheduling an appointment, which has been limited up until now, will be expedited by this.
 The first thing you must do is determine which documents you must supply in order to complete your procedure, then scan them in pdf format.
 You must send your appointment request via email.